GlebBatykov/theater/README.md

   // Create top-level actor in actor system with name 'test_actor' await system.actorOf('test_actor', TestActor());
 }
 ```

 Expected output

 ```dart
 Hello, from first action!
 Hello, from second action!
 Hello, from first action!
 Hello, from second action!
 Hello, from second action!
 ```

 # Road map

 Currently in development are:
-- communication with actor systems located in other Dart VMs via the network (upd, tcp);
+- communication with actor systems located in other Dart VMs via the network (udp, tcp);
 - improvement of the message routing system (more functions and, if necessary, optimization);
 - improvement of the error handling system, error logging.